Treatment Options - Elotuzumab

 - The first trial (ELOQUENT-2) is being conducted in patients with relapsed or refractory myeloma and has completed enrollment.

 - The second trial (ELOQUENT-1) is being conducted in patients with newly diagnosed, previously untreated myeloma and will enroll up to 750 patients.
+A substudy will determine if patients receiving added elotuzumab have lower levels of the SLAMF7/CS1 marker on their myeloma cells at time of disease progression.

 Additional trials being conducted include: